What the 2025 Tax Bill Means for Restaurants and Breweries

 Bottom line: This is not new and has always been the proper way to report tips & auto gratuities.
 If your POS is working properly, it should already tell you what’s a tip vs. a gratuity.

-But if you’re still lumping them together or using a payroll service that doesn’t handle this properly, now’s the time to fix it.
+But if you’re still lumping them together or using an integrated payroll service that doesn’t handle this properly, now’s the time to fix it.

 The FICA Tip Credit Still Matters (for You)

-The new tip deduction is for employees, but you still get the FICA Tip Credit as a business owner.
-That credit applies to the employer share of Social Security and Medicare taxes you pay on reported tips.
+Under the new tax bill for restaurants and breweries, the new tip deduction applies to employees, but you can still claim the FICA Tip Credit as a business owner.
+This credit covers the employer share of Social Security and Medicare taxes on reported tips.

 That means: